Skip to main content

 Document Selection

 Content for this collection was selected in collaboration with stakeholders who are familiar with the narratives of the highlighted individuals.
-The first five stories in the prototype exemplify diverse experiences during the Holocaust in addition to geographic representation of various parts of Nebraska.
+The first several stories in the prototype exemplify diverse experiences during the Holocaust in addition to geographic representation of various parts of Nebraska.
 Items included in their stories provide insight into their journey and provide contributions to historical knowledge about the time period.
 Collection is on-going; therefore the archive is selective rather than comprehensive.
 As international Holocaust institutions continue to expand access to the public and items are collected from families and community contributions, the stories included in Nebraska Stories of Humanity portal will also grow.

 Translation